ghadfield32/spl_freethrow_biomechanics_analysis_ml_prediction/README.md

-# GPU enabled Docker Image Template
+# SPL Biomechanical ML Feedback System

 This README provides a comprehensive guide to setting up a robust Docker environment for data science projects with GPU support.
 It includes detailed explanations and best practices to help you understand each component.